 Our webinar series brings together experts in the field to share their knowledge and experience with ag apprenticeship projects across the country…

-MOFGA (Maine Organic Farming and Gardening Association) will be hosting a webinar series this fall (2019) relevant to Apprenticeship programs and farm mentors.
+MOFGA (Maine Organic Farming and Gardening Association) and New Entry will be hosting a webinar series this fall (2019) relevant to Apprenticeship programs and farm mentors.

 - Communication styles

 - Diversity/ equity/ and inclusion on the farm: supporting an inclusive farm environment (a 3-part series)

 “Supporting Beginning Farmer Learning”

 In this webinar, apprenticeship host farms will learn about beginning farmer learning stages to support the growth of new farmers and how to encourage independent learners.
 Julie Sullivan, rancher, founding mentor for Quivira Coalition’s New Agrarian Program, and apprenticeship host farmer since 2003, will present on farm-based experiential learning and how to encourage apprenticeships to take leadership in their learning trajectory.
 Laura Paine, program director for the Dairy Grazing Apprenticeship, will introduce different types of learning and lead an interactive discussion on how these styles can help guide a host farmers interactions with their apprentice for optimal learning.
 Hosted by New Entry Sustainable Farming Project.

 Participate in Quivira Coalition's Mentor Training Series - October 2019 - April 2020!